StoreA/multi_pingpong/README.md

 ### Intended usage

-Troubleshooting networks with bunch of known IP adresses, start the program and continue setup or troubleshooting while getting live updates.
+Troubleshooting networks with bunch of known IP addresses, start the program and continue setup or troubleshooting while getting live updates.
 Getting rid of having to have multiple temrinals, and single ping request for each device.